betaflowai/betaflowai.github.io/about.md

 It's available on [*RAPID*](https://rapidapi.com/hub) API marketplace.
 You can easily follow this [tutorial](https://docs.rapidapi.com/docs/consumer-quick-start-guide) to create a RAPID account.
 Then you can follow this [tutorial](https://rapidapi.com/blog/how-to-use-an-api/) to learn how to use any API from the RAPID marketplace.
-When you simply go to the [*Answer]

 When you simply go the [*AnswerMe*](https://bit.ly/3DhZA18) RAPID page, if you have a valid RAPID account, you fill find a generated code snippets in dozens of languages